 A graduate of Leadership Florida, Levine was the recipient of that organization’s first Distinguished Alumnus Award.
 He was named Floridian of the Year by The Orlando Sentinel and received the Voices for Children Award from the Children’s Home Society of Florida.

 Jack Levine promises a keynote that will be a “positive, emotional and inspiring address…with some humor and a sprinkling of tears.”
 It’s sure to be a daring adventure!

 Braille Badges Contest Begins This September

 APH launched Braille Badges in November, 2016 and received a huge buzz.
 If you’re not familiar with Braille Badges, they are APH’s accessible version of Apple’s iOS iMessage® Stickers.
-These fun, expressive badges include themes related to visually impairment and are connected to holidays, special events, APH products, characters, and more.
+These fun, expressive badges include themes related to visual impairment and are connected to holidays, special events, APH products, characters, and more.

 APH is excited to announce a contest starting in September, 2017, and we need the help of all our imaginative artists from schools across the country!
 We’re looking for creative young people to help APH stock our Braille Badges archive.
 We will choose three winners from each level (Elementary, Middle, and High school) and award first, second, and third place prizes based on originality and creative style.

 First place winners will receive one of the following APH products: Nearby Explorer app, DRAFTSMAN, Web Chase, Interactive U.S. Map with Talking Tactile Pen, or Picture Maker and Game Kit together.
 Second and third place winners will receive a certificate and a $50 or $25 voucher good toward APH products.
 ALL contestants will have their submission transformed into a digital Sticker and added to the Braille Badges archive for download.

 So get creative, get busy, and later this year, iMessage users everywhere may be sending messages with YOUR sticker!